 CRDTS Central Office is in Topeka, Kansas.
-CRDTS office is located on the lower floor of a two-story building with a rear-entry access for pickups and deliveries.
-There are three satellite offices staffed by one staff member each.
-At least one full time employee is in the office during weekdays.
-The office is often locked.
+CRDTS office is located on the lower floor of a two-story building with rear-entry access for pickups and deliveries.
+At least one full time employee is in the office during weekdays Monday - Thursday.
 Visitors to this office can be observed before entering the reception area.
-There is a workroom for storage of examination materials, and there is secure off-site storage facility.

-Staff members communicate by phone or via CRDTS web servers, which has a password protection for the transmission of confidential documents.
-Staff members also meet with CRDTS officials and visitors under supervision and attendance of staff.
+Staff members communicate by phone or via CRDTS web servers, which has password protection for the transmission of confidential documents.

 Candidates must apply online.
-They must submit a notarized signature, two photographs, examination fee, and documentation of their eligibility.
-Candidates must view an orientation on line.
+They must submit an electronic signature, photograph, examination fee, and documentation of their eligibility.

-When candidates check in for the examination, they must present a photo identification from a government agency and an affidavit crediting the online orientation.
+When candidates check in for the examination, they must present a government issued photo identification (Drivers license, passport).
 Their identification card and photo are cross checked with the candidate list.